 Geoffrey Castle uses his unique abilities and experiences to communicate to students a message of self-motivation and using education as an avenue to achieving one’s dreams. i.e. Rockstars Do Homework!
 Students become empowered to have big dreams and to have the courage to act upon big ideas.

 Experience the evolution of this classical instrument to the era of the 21st century.

 Though originating in Italy, there are traditions of playing the violin from all over the world.
 Geoffrey brings students on a journey exploring the different cultures from which various genres of music have been sourced throughout history, including Celtic, Middle-Eastern, Bluegrass, Classical, and Rock genres.
 The difference between an electric and an acoustic violin, and the difference between a fiddle and a violin are discussed.

 Suitable for all ages, and designed for maximum entertainment!

 This presentation combines musical performance and opportunities for student interaction and participation to engage and inspire!

-In addition to school assemblies, workshops and small classroom presentations are also available.
+In addition to school assemblies, virtual-online assemblies, workshops and small classroom presentations are also available.
 All presentations emphasize self motivation and the use of school and education as a resource to achieving goals and dreams.